Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Stomach and bowel problems often appear years or even decades before motor symptoms in PD [3].

-Understanding these complex links between gut bacteria and brain function is a new frontier in personalized medicine.
+Understanding these complex links between gut bacteria and brain function is a new frontier in personalised medicine.
 At Gutgutgoose, we know that accurately identifying and addressing microbial imbalances requires detailed analysis of each person's gut microbiome.
 This goes far beyond simple, one-size-fits-all probiotic products.
 Our approach also helps maintain healthy digestive function and supports a strong immune system.

 Striking Results: Recreating Parkinson's Symptoms